-CPM ads pay you per 1000 times the ads appears on your site.
-So even if your readers do not click on it, you will still be paid.
-You must have heard that some network pay $1 to $3 per 1000 impression right?
+CPM ads pay you per 1000 times the ads appear on your site.
+So even if your readers do not click on it, it will still pay you.
+You must have heard that some networks pay $1 to $3 per 1000 impressions right?
 What they do not tell you is, that this is the maximum that you can get paid per 1000 impressions.
-The average is well below that figure and it also depends on the referring country of your viewers.
+The average is well below that figure, and it also depends on the referring country of your viewers.

 The average pay for CPM ads is often around $0.50 per thousand impressions unless you are a very popular blog with hundreds of thousands of monthly views.

 CPM ads are good only for big traffic sites.
-I started using this type of ads only after I started to get over 5000 unique daily.
+I started using this type of ad only after I started to get over 5000 unique daily.

-The advantage of private ads is that their is no middle man commission involved.
-You discuss directly with the advertiser and you get paid for the duration of the ads.
+The advantage of private ads is that there is no middleman commission involved.
+You discuss directly with the advertiser, and you get paid for the duration of the ads.
 Again, let’s assume you get 100 visitors a day.
 How much do you think an advertiser will want to spend on your site per month?

 A private advertiser will advertise on a blog only if the blog can send him a good amount of potential customers.

 If you like this post do share it and leave your comment.
 Any question related to the topic?
-Feel free to ask.
-Don’t forget to subscribe to my brand new blog (mentioned above) for more tips.
+Ask.